image

 Elyse Greenspan

 Okay.
 Great.
 And then wholesale, I think I heard you guys say that, that was down 12% within IRR.
-I know you guys, right, there's been -- it's been disclosed, right, about the potential sale of Miller, I'm not sure if that had an impact.
+I know you guys, like there's been -- it's been disclosed, right, about the potential sale of Miller.

 Yes.
-So when we look at Miller overall -- thank you for the question, Elyse.
-One of the things that happens with Miller is they insure a lot of events, and in particular sporting events.
-And so obviously, there's been a lot of those that haven't transpired or been put on hold.
+So when we look at Miller overall, thank you for the question, Elyse.
+One of the things that happens with Miller is that they insure a lot of events and in particular, sporting events, and so obviously, there's been a lot of those that haven't transpired or being put on hold.

 Elyse Greenspan